DuckOS-GitHub/DuckOS/README.md

 To use DuckOS, simply boot from the USB drive or DVD and follow the on-screen prompts to complete the installation.
 Once installed, you can use DuckOS just like any other version of Windows.

 ## Known Issues
 DuckOS is currently in a development stage, so there may be bugs or other issues present.
-If you encounter any issues while using DuckOS, please report them on the using [GitHub issues](https://github.com/DuckOS-GitHub/DuckOS/issues) or in our [Discord server](https://dsc.gg/duckos).
+If you encounter any issues while using DuckOS, please report them using [GitHub issues](https://github.com/DuckOS-GitHub/DuckOS/issues) or in our [Discord server](https://dsc.gg/duckos).

 ## Contributing
 If you would like to contribute to the development of DuckOS, please see the contributing guidelines for more information.